Disclaimer: I do not own the wonderful world of Harry Potter.

 He couldn't help wonder if this man knew who he was and whether the news of his being inside the building would make its way up to the top.

 Paranoia's getting you, he thought to himself, sliding out of the lift into the Atrium.
 This is what Ginny was so afraid of, he conceded.
-If only I'd shut up and listened to what she was trying to say...
-He'd thought at the time that he'd been so furious at her for having so little trust in them all but he now understood that it was because of the danger he thought she was intentionally ignoring.
+If only I'd shut my mouth and listened to what she was trying to say...
+He'd thought at the time that he'd been furious at her for having so little trust in them all but he now understood that it was because of the danger he thought she was intentionally ignoring.
 I just thought she was being reckless, not caring about her own safety.
-By the time he got in line to use the outgoing Floo, he realized what an ass he'd made of himself last night, assuming she'd reverted back to her self-destructive ways because he'd been too ignorant to see the totality of her situation.
+By the time he got in line to use the outgoing Floo, he realized what an ass he'd made of himself, assuming she'd reverted back to her self-destructive ways because he'd been too ignorant to see the totality of her situation.

 The guilt weighed despondently on him.